Why You Should Use The .com For Your Domain

 Higher Click-Through Rates (CTR): A .com domain will ensure greater click-value in search engine results.
 Since users trust .com websites more, search engines like Google may favor them in search rankings, especially for advanced searches.

-Even if a domain extension doesn’t directly impact SEO, user buy behavior (like click-through rates) does, and .com domains tend to perform better in this area.
+Even if a domain extension doesn’t directly impact SEO, user behavior (like click-through rates) does, and .com domains tend to perform better in this area.

 International Appeal